3.5

 Taco ratings

 DFIRST has received positive feedback for its powerful AI agent workflows, seamless research capabilities, and streamlined creative production.
-Some users have mentioned minor drawbacks in Whiteboard navigation and credit limits for heavy image and video generation.
-With an overall rating of 3.8 and 17 reviews, DFIRST offers a 60-day money-back guarantee, making it worth a try for those in need of AI-powered content generation.
+Some users have mentioned minor drawbacks in Whiteboard navigation and credit consumption for heavy image and video generation.
+With an overall rating of 3.8 and a 60-day money-back guarantee, DFIRST is worth considering for those in need of a content generation powerhouse.

 AI-powered summary of customer reviews